Subodh2044/Final_Project/README.md

 **Subject: Airline Passenger Satisfaction**

 ## Tasks

 **Predict passenger satisfaction:**
 What factors lead to customer satisfaction for an Airline?

+## Backgound
+One of the most vital parts of a machine learning project is understanding the key features that correlate to the variable which is being predicted.
+The goal of this task is to determine what features best correlated to customer satisfaction.

 ## Data
 - Gender: Gender of the passengers (Female, Male)